CASE: An Agentic AI Framework for Enhancing Scam Intelligence in Digital Payments: discussion

 \section{discussion}

-Scams have become a trillion dollar industry globally and entail significant economic and human costs.
-This is only set to increase in the future which creates a need for innovative solutions to combat them early in the cycle of their evolution.
-Utilizing AI to scale collection and management of social engineering scam intelligence has the potential to help platforms to deal with them at scale and in time.

-The results of our deployment demonstrate the significant potential of agentic AI frameworks in the Trust \& Safety domain.
-In this section, we interpret our findings, discuss the broader implications and generalizability of our work, and acknowledge its current limitations.
+Scams are a significant and growing global threat, creating a need for innovative, scalable AI solutions to combat them early.
+The deployment and impact of our agentic AI framework demonstrates the potential of this approach in the Trust \& Safety domain.
+In this section, we interpret our findings, discuss their generalizability and acknowledge its limitations.